ssribeiro/jobtestapi/README.md

 ##  What are the benefits of developing code using Typescript and not simply with Javascript?

 In a single word? **robustness** !
 I thinks it is the most important benefit.
-It is incridible the power of the types in help someone use your libraries and modules without having to even read the documentation, in some cases.
+It is amazing this power of the types.
+They make easy for someone to use your libraries and modules without having to even read the documentation, in some cases.
 That is because the types almost guide the programming itself.

 You can also share interfaces between multiple services and between back and front end.
-It is almost like if you is carring the documentation inside the code itself.
+It is almost like if you are carring the documentation inside the code itself.
+The type inference and IntelliSense are amazing.

+The Static typing grant security when programing and avoid many errors.
+In frontend it helps you to deal with browser compatibility allowing the transpile to multiple javascript versions.

 Those are the ones I found most important.